The content on this page is accurate as of the posting date; however, some of the offers mentioned may have expired.

 The Discover it Secured Credit Card requires a $200 minimum security deposit.
 You might be able to qualify for a standard unsecured Discover card after seven months through automatic account reviews.
 This card offers 2% cash back at restaurants and gas stations on combined spending of up to $1,000 every quarter.
 All other purchases earn cash back too.
 The Cash Back Match offer lets you double the cash back you earn at the end of the first year.
 And as with other Discover credit cards, this card doesn't incur foreign transaction fees.

-A good secured credit card with no annual fees and interest
+Unique credit-building card with no annual fee or interest

 - None–PoorRecommended Credit